sysprog21/lab0-c/README.md

 Run `$ ./qtest -h` to see the list of command-line options

-When you execute `$ ./qtest`, it will give a command prompt `cmd>`.
-Type "help" to see a list of available commands
+When you execute `$ ./qtest`, it will give a command prompt `cmd> `.
+Type "help" to see a list of available commands.

 ## Files